 The taxi from the airport to the ferry terminal is a quick ride.
-There’s was no rush to get there, and in fact, there’s no rush in Tahiti at all, hello island time!
-You don’t even need to purchase your ferry tickets in advance, unless you are bringing a car (which obviously didn’t apply to us, and probably won’t to you).
+We were in no rush to get there, and in fact, there’s no rush in Tahiti at all, because hello island time!
+You don’t need to purchase tickets in advance, unless you are bringing a car (which obviously didn’t apply to us, and probably won’t to you either).

-There are two ferry services in Tahiti – Terevau and Aremiti.
+There are two ferry services in Tahiti, Terevau and Aremiti.
 We took the slower Aremiti ferry, and like I said, it was about 40 minutes dock to dock.
-We got there before the ticket office opened, so we waited, dropped our luggage into one of the large containers, and eventually purchased our tickets once the office opened at 7am.
-The whole process reminded us a lot of what it was like taking the ferry from Hong Kong to Macau.
+We arrived before the ticket office even opened.
+We dropped off our luggage into one of the large containers, and waited.
+We purchased our tickets once the office opened at 7am.
+The whole process reminded us of taking the ferry from Hong Kong to Macau.

-The cost was 3,000 xpf for two, one-way tickets, and (unbelievably), there is no charge for luggage.
-We had time to kill, but ended up just hanging around the ferry terminal, rather than exploring any of Tahiti, as we were just too tired, and still had our carryons, which were not light.
-We didn’t miss much, though, there’s really not a lot to see and do here in Tahiti.
+The cost is 3,000 xpf for two, one-way tickets, and (unbelievably), there is no charge for luggage.
+We had some time to kill, but ended up just hanging around the ferry terminal.
+We thought about going off and exploring Tahiti a little, but were just too tired from all the traveling.

-I was surprised how packed the ferry was, considering it was early and a weekend!
-We grabbed seats outside, on the very top, and boy was it HOT!
+I was surprised by how packed the ferry was, considering it was so early and a weekend!
+We grabbed seats outside, and boy was it HOT!

-Tahiti and Moorea are so close, you can see either island in the distance from the other!
+Tahiti and Moorea are so close that you can see either island in the distance!

-Once we got off, it was pretty chaotic, as everyone was cramped together outside, waiting in the blaring sun for the bins of luggage, which were basically the very last thing that came off the ferry, after the people and the cars.
-There’s no luggage claim tag either, so it’s pretty much a free for all.
+Once we got off, it was pretty chaotic.
+Everyone waits in the blaring sun for the bins of luggage.
+They are basically the very last thing to come off, after the people and the cars.
+There are no luggage claim tags either, so it’s pretty much a free for all.